sunix/blog.sunix.org/cv.md

 ### FOSS
 I am fortunate to have had an opportunity to work with Nuxeo, an open source software vendor.
 For its many advantages, I am very inclined to continue working with and promoting the use of Free and Open Source Softwares.
-I am currently an Eclipse commiter for the Eclipse Che project.
+I am currently an Eclipse committer for the Eclipse Che project.

 ### Tooling
 I believe that improving his own tools is part of the job of every developer.
 It's a long term investment but it's worth it.